 - Enables new and innovative scenarios like running Oracle E-Business Suite or Oracle JD Edwards EnterpriseOne on Azure against an Oracle Autonomous Database running on Exadata infrastructure in the Oracle Cloud.

-- Cross-Connect can be established via ExpressRoute circuit in Azure and Fastconnect on OCI.
+- Cross-Connect can be established via the ExpressRoute circuit in Azure and Fastconnect on OCI.

 - FastConnect and ExpressRoute together create a path for workloads on both clouds to communicate directly and efficiently, which gives customers flexibility on how to develop and deploy services and solutions across Oracle Cloud Infrastructure and Microsoft Azure.